 Common Name: Scamman's Claytonia

-Claytonia scammaniana is a Perennial up to 0.15 metres tall.
+Claytonia scammaniana is a perennial plant that can grow up to 0.15 metres tall.

 It has edible uses.